How to become a CTO: The training and degree programs you'll need

 Share:

 The chief technology officer (CTO) role is critical for organizations that want to better understand recent and powerful innovations and use them in their own operations.
 CTOs enhance services and experiences internally for organizations as well as for their customers.
-If you want to make a direct, technological impact on daily operations and procedures, and create innovative solutions that support high-level business decisions, this could be an exciting and enriching career choice.
+This is an excellent career path if you want to make a direct impact on an organization’s daily operations and procedures and create innovative solutions that support high-level business decisions.

-Since CTOs are part of the executive suite, these roles often require advanced experience to effectively lead an organization’s technology operations.
-You may need to develop experience in using, managing and implementing technology and build your understanding of business operations as well.
+CTOs are part of the executive suite.
+These roles require advanced experience to effectively lead an organization’s technology operations.
+You may need to develop experience in using, managing and implementing technology, plus build your understanding of business operations.

 CTOs tend to focus on policy and overarching strategy in relation to hardware and software.
 They pay close attention to new developments related to emerging technologies that can benefit their company.
 Identifying connections between cutting-edge tools and business use cases is a critical responsibility.